Maori Leadership Network

 Skills that I bring:

-Whanaungatanga, translation and Interpretation, research, cultural oversight, life and whanau experience within the mental health sector, and support to ensure that the strategic development for our whanau within the Midlands Region and scoping Nationally will be for the benefit and advancement of Maori within the sector.
+Whanaungatanga, translation and Interpretation, research, cultural oversight, life and whanau experience within the mental health sector, and support to ensure that the strategic development for our whanau within the Midland Region and scoping Nationally will be for the benefit and advancement of Maori within the sector.

 Sector Linkages & Networks: